dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 to this 🚀🚀🚀
 {{< video src="int8.mp4" width="700px" loop="true" autoplay="true">}}

-Yes, that's right, this model runs on a **CPU at 50+ FPS** 😱.
+Yes, that's right, we can run DL models on a **CPU at 50+ FPS** 😱 and I'm going to show you how in this post.
-If that looks interesting, let's dive in 👇.
+If that looks interesting, let's dive in.

 ### ⛷ Modeling with YOLOX